przemarbor/RUTMath/README.md

 # Requirements
 To use this app you will need only mobile device using Android Version >= 5.1

+# Language
+This app is available in the following languages:
+- English
+- Polish

 # License
 This software is licensed under the terms of the GNU General Public License version 3 (GPLv3).</br>
 Full text of the license is available online https://opensource.org/licenses/gpl-3.0.html